-We would like to express our sincere thanks to the management and staff of the organization who have assisted us in carrying out our work, and we look forward to your meeting on May 28, 2018.
+We would like to express our sincere thanks to the management and staff who have assisted us in carrying out our work, and we look forward to your meeting on May 21, 2019.
 If you have any questions or concerns prior to the meeting, please do not hesitate to contact me in advance.